playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 This is to say that your framework components will be laid out like the tree on the left, but will render out like the flat structure on the right.

-Without further ado, let's take a look at how we can build these portals ourselves.
+Let's take a look at how we can build these portals ourselves.

 # Using Local Portals

-While it's not the most useful example of using a portal, for reasons we'll explain later, let's see how we can use a portal to teleport part of a UI to another part of the same component:
+While it's not the most useful example of using a portal, let's see how we can use a portal to teleport part of a UI to another part of the same component:

 <!-- tabs:start -->